Michelle Chew

 Biography

 Michelle is Project Manager for the ERC-funded project EMPTINESS: Living Capitalism and Democracy after (Post)Socialism.
 She is responsible for the project’s day-to-day operations, including data management/protection, communication, finance, reporting, events, and quality control.
-In addition, she is a member of the EMPTINESS research team.
+She is a member of the EMPTINESS research team.

-Michelle has worked as an administrator across the University for many years at Research Ethics (UAS), the MPLS Doctoral Training Centre, and the Bodleian Library.
-In addition, she was Executive Officer for International Strategy (UAS) and Research Coordinator for the multidisciplinary, longitudinal Young Lives study (ODID) core-funded by DFID.
+Michelle has worked as an administrator across the University for almost 20 years, including at Research Ethics (UAS), the MPLS Doctoral Training Centre, and the Bodleian Library.
+She has held the posts of Executive Officer for International Strategy (UAS) and Research Coordinator for the longitudinal, multidisciplinary Young Lives study (ODID) core-funded by DFID.

 Previously, Michelle was Editor at an educational publisher in the US, directing publications and product development programmes.
-She has freelanced as a copyeditor/writer for individuals and companies on various academic and commercial publications.
-In addition, she has been involved in independent film production work and tutored undergraduate students in Social & Cultural Anthropology.
+She freelances as a copyeditor/writer for individuals and companies on various academic and commercial publications, and has been involved in independent film production work.
+She has also tutored undergraduate students in Social & Cultural Anthropology.

 Michelle has a BA in Literature/Film Studies from Claremont McKenna College and an MPhil and a DPhil in Social & Cultural Anthropology from Oxford.